sfcgeorge/Sass.sugar/README.md

 * CSS (plain and simple) - this is inherited from the default CSS Sugar
 * @include selector (works well in blocks but dodgy at document root level)

+## Instalation

+1. Download the zip
+2. Extract said zip
+3. Remane to .sugar
+4. Click click this
+5. Restart Espresso

 ## What Why Who?

 I'm just a programmer and designer who loves Espresso and Sass.
 There [was] no Sass Sugar for Espresso in active development, and the one/two I found were incomplete.
 This Sugar is arguably more incomplete, but I aim to change that.